Scroll

 Fighters and Philosophers

 So, JKD should be no great secret.
 It’s simple, but not easy.
 And we aim to provide anyone interested in it the true road map to Bruce Lee-like results, absent the hero worship and politics.
-Jeet Kune Do is a specific street fighting method developed by Bruce Lee and founded on the true and tested principles, tactics and techniques of Ip Man Wing Chun and Driscoll era boxing.
+Jeet Kune Do is a specific street fighting method developed by Bruce Lee and founded on the true and tested principles, tactics and techniques of Ip Man Wing Chun and Driscoll era (fencing based) boxing.
 JKD is not merely a nebulous concept, never clearly defined, nor is it only what Lee himself physically practiced.
 It is Lee’s brilliant and ingenious method of counter-attack based on the long straight-lead, footwork, non-telegraphic striking, elusiveness, and deceptiveness.
 It isn’t merely Wing Chun or boxing/fencing but an altogether brilliant adaptation of the principles found within those systems.